1 National Women’s Political Caucus of Washington State

 225 the State Board;

 226 5.
-Serve as a member of the Finance Committee;
+Serve as a member of the Fundraising Committee;

 227 6.
 Prepare all federal, state, and local reporting forms, including public

 228 disclosure, and forward copies of all C-4s and related materials to the State

 229 President on dates that those forms are due;

 230 7.
 Exercise the powers and perform such other duties as are usual to the office of

 232 8.
 Perform such other duties related to finance as may be assigned by the

 234 9.
 Ensure that the books of the Treasurer be audited annually by an accountant or